oracle/docker-images/OracleDatabase/SingleInstance/charts/oracle-db/README.md

 ## Introduction

-The Oracle Database Server Chart contains the Oracle Database Server 19c running on Oracle Linux 7.
+The Oracle Database Chart contains the Oracle Database 19c running on Oracle Linux 7.
 This image contains a default database in a multitenant configuration with one pdb.

-For more information on Oracle Database Server 19c refer to http://docs.oracle.com/en/database/
+For more information on Oracle Database 19c refer to http://docs.oracle.com/en/database/

 ## Prerequisites

 - Kubernetes 1.12+
 - Helm 2.x or 3.x
 - NFS PV: https://kubernetes.io/docs/concepts/storage/volumes/#nfs
-- Using Oracle Database Docker image requires you to accept terms of service from https://container-registry.oracle.com
+- Using Oracle Database Docker image requires you to accept terms of service
 - Create image pull secrets
     ```
     $ kubectl create secret docker-registry regcred --docker-server=container-registry.oracle.com --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>